Learn

 – Result: obviously treated Frozen Expression

-– Over treating with anti-wrinkle in multiple areas
+– Over treating with wrinkle in multiple areas

 – Inability to raise eyebrows or frown